 Here in the Bay Area, the only consolation about rainy winter days is knowing that rain here = snow in the Sierras.
-As you’re reading this, Jack and I would be on our way to meet up with a couple of good friends of ours who have invited us to spend the weekend in their Tahoe cabin.

 How to Ski Tahoe On A Budget

-- Take the ski bus — If it’s only going to be you, or the two of you, you might want to check out some of these ski buses that do day trips with pick up locations in the Bay Area.
+Take the ski bus — If it’s only going to be you, or the two of you, you might want to check out some of these ski buses that do day trips with pick up locations throughout the Bay Area.
 They leave super early (around 4 am or so) and will get you back to the Bay Area around 8 or 9 pm.

 They do the driving, you do the skiing.
 Some even include breakfast and dinner.